 5 And it came to pass that while Moroni was thus making preparations to go against the Lamanites to battle, behold, the people of Nephihah, who were gathered together from the city of Moroni and the city of Lehi and the city of Morianton, were attacked by the Lamanites.
 6 Yea, even those who had been compelled to flee from the land of Manti, and from the land round about, had come over and joined the Lamanites in this [Nephihah] part of the land.
 7 And thus being exceedingly numerous, yea, and receiving strength from day to day, by the command of Ammoron they came forth against the people of Nephihah… (Alma 59:5–7)

-6 – ANTIONUM & JERSHON DONT WORK WITH THE TEXT.
-The Book of Mormon is clear that Antionum is south-east. of the land Zarahemla.
-Sorenson’s model puts it north (or north-north-east using “Nephite North”).
-Read the references and note how Sorenson’s configuration makes the west Yucatan into the “wilderness south” which makes absolutely no sense.
-Especially since he tries to call it the east wilderness elsewhere (ref).
+– SORENSON’S ANTIONUM DOESN’T WORK WITH THE TEXT.
+The Book of Mormon strongly implies that Antionum is south-east of the land Zarahemla.
+Sorenson’s model puts it northwest (or north-northeast using “Nephite North”).
+Read the references and note how Sorenson’s configuration would require the west Yucatan to be the “wilderness south” of Alma 31:3, which makes absolutely no sense–because that region is already his east wilderness.

 3 Now the Zoramites had gathered themselves together in a land which they called Antionum, which was east of the land of Zarahemla, which lay nearly bordering upon the seashore, which was south of the land of Jershon, which also bordered upon the wilderness south, which wilderness was full of the Lamanites.
 (Alma 31:3)

-Note that his configuration also makes the location of Jershon illogical.
-Why would the Nephites give a land so far to the north to the people of Jershon from the Land of Nephi?
-Doesn’t it makes sense that Jershon would be somewhat near the southern border and “south wilderness” close to Nephi? (see Alma 28:1–3) Especially considering that they are later moved to a safer location (Alma 35:13)?
-Jershon & Antionum being on the southern border by the land Nephi is also suggested by Alma 43:22 which has the Amalekites heading over to Mani and the head of Sidon as the next best attack point after being scared off in the land of Jershon.
+In fact the wording of Alma 28:1–3 suggests that Jershon would be somewhat near the southern border on the borders of Zarahemla and the “south wilderness” close to Nephi.
+Especially when you add how the people of Jershon are later moved to a safer location (Alma 35:13)?
+Jershon & Antionum being on the southern border by the land Nephi is also suggested by Alma 43:22 which has the Amalekites heading over to Manti and the head of Sidon as the next best attack point after being scared off in the land of Jershon.
 In Sorensen’s model this would be a 250 mile flank maneuver across an enigmatic massive swath of eastern frontier which his model has no cities guarding!

 22 Behold, now it came to pass that [the Amackites] durst not come against the Nephites in the borders of Jershon; therefore they departed out of the land of Antionum into the wilderness, and took their journey [way, way, way?] round about in the wilderness, away by the head of the river Sidon, that they might come into the land of Manti and take possession of the land (Alma 43:22)